sanjanagoli/nuggets/IMPLEMENTATION.md

 ### **Security and Privacy Properties**

 Once `gameCom` is executed, the program notifies caller of port number that clients must use to access the game.
-Additionally, when a player connects, he/she must give a unique identifier in order to clarify who is performing which action.
+Additionally, when a player connects, he/she must give a unique identifier (player's "real name") in order to clarify who is performing which action.

 ### **Pseudocode**